cliq-ssh/cliq/backend/Authentication.md

 If OIDC support is enabled, the user can authenticate via OIDC.
 This will be done via the standard OIDC flow.

+The login gets handled by the frontend.
+The backend will only accept logged-in users.

 # Description

 ## Requirements